bcgov/GDX-Analytics-URL-Shortener/README.md

 This project is currently under development and actively supported by the GDX Analytics Team.

-Check backend and frontend folder for thier respective Readme and installation steps
+Check the backend/ and frontend/ folders for their respective Readme and installation steps.

-<<
 ## Contents by Directory: